Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards: Introduction

+Based on this question, we conducted a preliminary human evaluation and identified several recurring patterns that lead to the correct answer through incorrect reasoning.
+We illustrate some of these patterns in Figure~\ref{fig:motivating_example} with a concrete example.
 As shown in the solution part, after two failed attempts, the model suddenly performs what we term \textit{Miracle Steps}: in Step~4, it abruptly produces the correct solution, $f(n) = n$ and $g(n) = 1$, without any valid derivation.
 Lacking a valid justification for its solution, the model then exhibits what we call an \emph{Inductive Overgeneralization}: it checks only the case $n = 1$ and then directly asserts that this is the solution for all $n$.
 Finally, in Step~5, the model makes a calculation error, computing $f^2(n)$ as $n^2$ instead of the correct $n$, though this mistake does not affect the final answer.

-These logically unsound and spurious patterns are pervasive in the model's solutions.
-In many cases, such patterns even enable the model to bypass the challenging steps of proof or computation and arrive at the correct final answer through an unjustified reasoning process.
+These logically unsound and spurious patterns are pervasive in the model's outputs.
+In many cases, such patterns even enable the model to bypass the challenging steps of proof or computation and arrive at the correct answer through an unjustified reasoning process.

 Motivated by these observations, we first conduct an in-depth study to create a taxonomy of false positives in mathematical reasoning.
-Through a manual analysis by four annotators on the outputs of Qwen3-4B-Outcome across four benchmarks (AIME2024~\cite{aime}, MATH500~\cite{hendrycks2measuring}, AMC2023~\cite{amc}), and OlympiadBench~\cite{he2024olympiadbench}, we establish a taxonomy of six distinct failure modes and identify memorization as a potential driver.
+Through a manual analysis by four annotators on the outputs of Qwen3-4B-Outcome across four benchmarks (AIME2024~\cite{aime}, MATH500~\cite{hendrycks2measuring}, AMC2023~\cite{amc}), and OlympiadBench~\cite{he2024olympiadbench}, we establish a taxonomy of six distinct failure modes and investigate what drives the most critical one, \textit{Miracle Steps}, considering multiple hypotheses including memorization, problem simplicity, and answer guessability.
 We then demonstrate that this is a widespread issue by showing the prevalence of these failure modes even in state-of-the-art models, such as GPT-5~\cite{gpt5} and Gemini-2.5-Pro~\cite{comanici2025gemini}.
 Building on this analysis, we introduce the Rubric Reward Model (RRM), a process-oriented generative reward function grounded in problem-specific rubrics.
 Instead of a blunt, binary outcome signal, the RRM assigns a fine‑grained reward to the entire reasoning trace, explicitly penalizing the failure modes above and promoting step‑by‑step logical soundness.